 It is not uncommon for police and prosecutors to get it wrong when it comes to DUI stops and arrests, especially when it comes to DUI refusals.
 People often confuse their right to refuse a breath test because they don’t know the difference between a Preliminary Alcohol Screening (PAS) test vs. a chemical test (like blood, urine, or breath test with a larger and more complex machine — not the small, hand-held devices officers carry in their vehicles).
-The law concerning DUI and DUI refusals can be incredibly complex.
+The law concerning DUI and DUI refusals can be incredibly complex but our DUI lawyer in Oakland can help understand them.

-While you do have the right to refuse the PAS test, refusing the second test at the police station or the hospital can be detrimental with the DMV and result in having your license suspended for 1-year if it’s your first DUI, 2-years if It’s your second DUI, and even worse if you have multiple DUIs.
+While you do have the right to refuse the PAS test, according to our Oakland criminal defense lawyers, refusing the second test at the police station or the hospital can be detrimental with the DMV and result in having your license suspended for 1-year if it’s your first DUI, 2-years if It’s your second DUI, and even worse if you have multiple DUIs.
 If you are on probation for a previous DUI, then you must blow into the PAS test if it’s part of the terms of your probation or it will be considered a refusal with the DMV and cause your license to get suspended.

 DMV Penalties vs. Court Penalties